Awareness and prevention

 GPs are often the first point of call for people experiencing the negative effects of excessive gambling and can play a critical role in connecting people with gambling help services.

-The foundation has developed an Introduction to Gambler's Help for GPs (PDF - 948.5 KB) to help doctors identify, manage and refer patients who show signs of problem gambling.
+The foundation has developed an Introduction to Gambler's Help for GPs (PDF - 948.5 KB) to help doctors identify, manage and refer patients who show signs of gambling harm.